rackerlabs/genestack-blog/docs/blog/posts/2024-12-20-create-resources-with-ansible.md

 # Using ansible to create resources on flex cloud

-Ansible has a wide range of modules available to create and manage resource like openstack flavors, images, keypairs, networks, routers among others on the flex cloud.
+Ansible has a wide range of modules available to create and manage resources like openstack flavors, images, keypairs, networks, routers among others on the flex cloud.
 These modules are available in the **Openstack.Cloud** ansible collection.
 In this post we will discuss creating resources on flex cloud using ansible modules.

 <!-- more -->

-# Pre-requisistes
+# Pre-requisites

   There are certain pre-requisites which are necessary to create resources with ansible:

 * A python virtual environment (though not strictly necessary but recommended) with ansible installed.
 The install documention
-  [bootstrap script](https://docs.rackspacecloud.com/genestack-getting-started/) takes create of creating the python venv and installing the required versions of **ansible** and **openstack.cloud** ansible collection.
+  [bootstrap script](https://docs.rackspacecloud.com/genestack-getting-started/) takes care of creating the python venv and installing the required versions of **ansible** and **openstack.cloud** ansible collection.
 The versions which are installed by bootstrap script in this example:
   ```shell